+4. Staff will adhere to the timeline provided by the Clerk of the School Board when submitting items for inclusion on the agenda.
+Items not submitted by the due date will be postponed to a future meeting unless the item is a time-sensitive issue and the Chair and Superintendent have approved adding the item to the agenda.

 Voting: The official vote on all decisions shall be recorded in the official minutes of the meeting.
 The minutes of the meeting shall reflect the method and result of all votes.
 No votes are taken by secret or written ballot.
 In any case in which there is a tie vote of the School Board when all members are not present, the question shall be passed by until the next meeting when it shall again be voted upon, even though all members are not present.
 Any tie on a second vote shall defeat the motion, resolution, or issue voted upon.
 However, a tie vote on a motion does not preclude introduction of a substitute motion.
 In the event of a tie vote when all the members of the school board are present, the proceedings thereon shall conform to the requirements of Code of Virginia §22.1-75.